-Hence, only some five years after Stan Delaplane launched the craze in America, the recipe rebounds to the old sod for distribution locally, without irony or raised eyebrow, I might add.
-This may be the first published recipe for Irish Coffee in Ireland in a drinks- or cookery book, versus possibly publicity materials from the enterprising Gilbey.
-I’d think it likely Gilbey gave it to the O’Caseys, but can’t be certain.
+Hence, only some five years after Stan Delaplane launched the craze in America, the recipe “rebounds” to Ireland for distribution locally, without irony or raised eyebrow.
+This may be the first published recipe for Irish Coffee in Ireland in a drinks- or cookery book, except for any publicity materials from the enterprising Gilbey.
+I’d think likely Gilbey gave the recipe to the O’Caseys, but can’t be certain.

 What a pity Good Cooking did not continue!
 It was written with a warm spirit and evident high degree of intelligence.
 Maura O’Casey appears to have authored the text, her husband Ian did layout, design, and solicited advertising: see the first PDF listed (“2017”) for background on the couple.

 There is much of interest in the journal.
 Maura clearly appreciated fish cookery, then overlooked as a datum of Irish cookery (“Fish are as good as a new product as far as many towns are concerned” – March 1958 issue).
 There are recipes from the Continent, from Ireland, from America, and beyond.
 Menus current and past are included as well, e.g., a dinner given to Ernest Shackleton (from Kildare) at the Savage Club, London in 1909.
 Numerous menus are reproduced from the Irish branch of the International Food and Wine Society, of which we have written considerable earlier.